 Opened to a huge amount of fanfare on the site of the former Sans Souci amusement park with a performance from the National Symphony Orchestra, Midway Gardens was an upscale, indoor-outdoor complex built in the popular-at-the-time Prairie School style.
 It served as a venue for concerts, dance performances, fine dining and, of course, heavy drinking.
 Not only did Wright design the building itself, but he also oversaw the creation of the furniture, interior fixtures, artwork and even the dishes and napkin holders.
-Perhaps most notably, Wright co-designed a series of concrete sculptures named “sprites” found throughout the massive complex with Italian-born sculptor Alfonso Ianelli (a collaboration that, true to Wright style, ended in a squabble over artistic ownership).
+Perhaps most notably, Wright co-designed a series of concrete sculptures named “sprites” with Italian-born sculptor Alfonso Ianelli (a collaboration that, true to Wright style, ended in a squabble over artistic ownership).

-Finally, after 15 years of financial struggle, Wright’s Midway Gardens was razed and bulldozed into Lake Michigan as a breakwater.
+Finally, after 15 years of financial struggle, Midway Gardens was razed and bulldozed into Lake Michigan as a breakwater.
 It’s rumored that the building was so solidly constructed from bricks and concrete blocks that the demolition sent two wrecking companies out of business and a third into bankruptcy.